Neighbours... Everybody Needs Good Neighbours

 Lastly, we asked our respondents if they’d like to be closer to their neighbours, and if so what would make them interact more often.
 Across the board, our respondents said that if they had clear shared interests (such as noticing them carrying similar sporting equipment), this would make them more likely to engage their neighbours in conversation.
 Also, it’s clear we’re a nation of animal lovers, as nearly 1 in 5 of us (19%) would chat to our neighbours if they had a dog.

 So, there we have it – getting to know your neighbours certainly isn’t going out of fashion.
-If you’d like to join in with some community fun – and maybe win some cash prizes whilst you’re doing it – find out how to play People’s Postcode Lottery online today.
+If you’d like the chance to win with your neighbours find out how to play People’s Postcode Lottery online today.